Skip to main content

 Conversation feels unnaturalAdd natural speech patterns; test and iterate

-Missing evaluation criteriaEdit criteria directly after publishing
+Missing evaluation criteriaEdit criteria directly in the Scenario Studio

 Getting Help